Conformal blocks and cohomology in genus 0: From log forms to representation theory, first steps

-where $|\vec{w}\rangle =|w_1\rangle\tensor |w_2\rangle\dots\tensor |w_N\rangle$ and $\Omega(\vec{\pi},\vec{k})$ is as in ~\eqref{differ}. \begin{remark} In ~\cite{SV}, Schechtman and Varchenko relate the Lie algebra homology of free Lie algebras and the cohomology (with local coefficients) of certain configuration spaces.
-The isomorphism ~\eqref{free} is a particular case of their work. \end{remark}
+\end{proposition} \begin{proof} $\widetilde{M'_0}$ and $\Omega^M_{\log}(X_{\vec{z}})^{\epsilon,\Sigma}$ each have basis parameterized by $\mathcal{B}$ (see Section ~\ref{basislogforms}).
+The mapping $\Omega^{SV}_{\beta}$ sends the basis dual to the chosen basis of $\widetilde{M'_0}$ to the corresponding basis element of $\Omega^M_{\log}(X_{\vec{z}})^{\epsilon,\Sigma}$ and is hence an isomorphism. \end{proof} \begin{remark} In ~\cite{SV}, Schechtman and Varchenko relate the Lie algebra homology of free Lie algebras to the cohomology (with local coefficients) of certain configuration spaces.
+The isomorphism ~\eqref{expli} is a particular case of their work (compare with $(7.2.4)$ and Section $7.1$ in \cite{SV}). \end{remark} \begin{remark} It is easy to see that